mongodb-industry-solutions/retail-store-v2/README.md

 - **Intelligent assistance** that understands complex questions
 - **Personalized recommendations** based on their unique needs

-This repository contains demos highlighting key features of a contemporary retail environment, with special focus on our AI-powered Agentic RAG chatbot integration.
+This repository contains demos highlighting key features of a contemporary retail environment, with special focus on how MongoDB optimizes data management and enhances system performance as well as its easiness to integrate with AI-powered technologies such as the Agentic RAG chatbot integration.

 ## Prerequisites